zw459123678/xiaozhi-esp32-server/README_en.md

 ## 3、Why is my ChatGLMLLM replying to a bit?
 Obviously it is Xiaozhi, but treats me as Xiaozhi.

-Suggestion: The first step can be to adjust the prompt words in the configuration file.
-The second step, the model used in the configuration file is the free model: `glm-4-flash`.
-You might consider switching to the paid version.
+Suggestion: You can modify the prompts in the configuration file first.
+You can also replace the free `GLM-4-FLASH` to the model of other toll versions of `ChatGlm`.

+## 4、I want to control the operation of electric lights, air conditioners, remote switching and other operations through Xiaozhi.

+Suggestion: In the configuration file, set the `LLM` to`DifyLLM`, and then arrange the smart application by the `Dify`.

-## 4、For more questions, contact us to feedback
+## 5、For more questions, contact us to feedback

 ![图片](docs/images/wechat.jpg)